-Motor vehicle accidents is one of the leading killers of our youth.
+Motor vehicle accidents is one of the leading killers of our youth, especially boys.
 This is why each year we take all our Year 12 students across St Margaret’s and Berwick Grammar School to a presentation by the Teenage Road Accident Group (TRAG).

-Many girls and boys were visibly moved after the presentation and agreed it was meaningful and necessary.
+Many boys and girls were visibly moved after the presentation and agreed it was meaningful and necessary.

 Ms Lauren Cook

 Head of Senior Boys, Wellbeing